 Consistent with the above perspectives, recent cross-sectional studies have provided initial evidence for the link between the amount of social media use and inflammation.
 For example, Afifi and colleagues (2018) discovered a positive correlation between adolescent’s self-reported Facebook use and blood levels of Interleukin-6 (IL-6; an inflammatory biomarker that triggers CRP synthesis; Sproston & Ashworth, 2018).
 In another cross-sectional study, Lee and colleagues (2022) showed that college students’ self-reported social media use across four platforms (i.e., Snapchat, Instagram, Facebook, and Twitter) was positively associated with CRP.

 Although these initial studies begin to suggest the impact of social media use on inflammation, they also have some limitations.
 First, these studies measured the amount of social media use by asking participants to retrospectively recall their amount of use over several days, a methodological approach that has been shown to provide imprecise estimates (see Parry et al., 2021).
 For instance, one study of approximately 50,000 people found that various survey measures of Facebook behavior correlated only moderately (.23 < r < .42) with people’s actual Facebook usage (Ernala et al., 2020).
 Thus, it is unclear how precisely the amount of social media use is associated with inflammation.
 Second, these studies’ reliance on cross-sectional data limits the ability to draw strong temporal or causal interpretations, which has been noted as a “major weakness” in social media research (Kross et al., 2020; Orben, 2020).
-Thus, the present research sought to address these issues by measuring social media use objectively via screen time application and employing a longitudinal design.
+Thus, the present research sought to address these issues by measuring social media use objectively via the screen time application and employing a longitudinal design.
 Specifically, we tested the following hypotheses:

 H1: Higher social media use, measured objectively, will be associated with higher levels of inflammation (CRP) concurrently.